leverdeterre/JMOTableViewDescription/README.md

 * Add new protocol : JMOTableViewDescriptionDelegate, to be focus on data not on indexPath.

 # How to use it ?
- * Implement to own JMODemoTableViewDescription,
+ * Implement your own JMODemoTableViewDescription,
 ```objc
 JMODemoTableViewDescription *desc = [JMODemoTableViewDescription new];
 JMOTableViewSectionDescription *oneSection = [JMOTableViewSectionDescription new];